The Jetstar Group is a group of value based carriers providing all day every day low fares across Australia, New Zealand and the Asia Pacific region.

 Jetstar’s mission is to offer all day, every day low fares to enable more people to fly to more places, more often.

 The Jetstar Group is a value based, low fares group of airlines operating in the leisure and value based markets.
 The Group consists of:

 - Jetstar Airways in Australia and New Zealand (wholly owned by the Qantas Group).

-- Jetstar Asia based in Singapore.
-The company is managed by Newstar Holdings, majority owned by Singapore company Westbrook Investments (51 per cent), with the Qantas Group holding the remaining 49 per cent.
+- Jetstar Asia Airways based in Singapore.
+The company is managed by Newstar Holdings, majority owned by a Singapore company Westbrook Investments (51 per cent), with the Qantas Group holding the remaining 49 per cent.

-- Jetstar Pacific based in Vietnam (majority owned by Vietnam Airlines with the Qantas Group holding 30 per cent).
+- Jetstar Pacific Airlines based in Vietnam (majority owned by Vietnam Airlines with the Qantas Group holding 30 per cent).

 - Jetstar Japan, a partnership between the Qantas Group Japan Airlines, Mitsubishi Corporation and Century Tokyo Leasing Corporation.